LLM Platform Security: Applying a Systematic Evaluation Framework to OpenAI's ChatGPT Plugins: Detailed discussion of ethics and disclosure

 As part of our research process, we also asked ourselves: is it ethical and moral to experimentally develop ``malicious'' (or at least plugins with the potential to be malicious though perhaps reserved in some way, e.g., collect private information but not use it) and publish them on the OpenAI's plugin store?
 A benefit of doing so would be a concrete experimental evaluation of OpenAI's review process.
 However, the harms in this scenario \dash the potential to accidentally harm users even if we took precautions \dash outweigh the benefits, especially since information about the OpenAI's plugin review process (a single reviewer assigned to review all published plugins~\cite{ChatGPT_review_process}) is already known.
 Hence, we did not seek to publish any plugins on the OpenAI's plugin store.

 The next question we asked ourselves was: what should be the disclosure process?
 A consequentialist analysis of the disclosure processes is complicated by the significant uncertainties about the future of LLMs, LLM-based systems, and adversarial capabilities.
 It is known that consequentialist analyses under uncertainties can be fundamentally challenging~\cite{SecurityEthicsConference}.
 Our deontological analysis, however, did lead to a clear and conservative conclusion.
 Hence, we center our deontological analysis in this discussion.
 Specifically, we observe that the people running OpenAI have rights.
 In this case, we believe that they have the right to learn our findings and have a chance to respond prior to our paper being public.
 Hence, we have determined that the morally correct process is to share our findings with OpenAI before publishing this paper, which we have already done.
+OpenAI responded that they appreciate our effort in keeping the platform secure but have determined that the issues do not pose a security risk to the platform.
+We clarified to them that our assessment of these issues is that they pose a risk to users, plugins, and the LLM platform and should be seriously considered by OpenAI.
+For issues related to the core LLM, e.g., hallucination, ignoring instructions, OpenAI suggested that we report them to a different forum~\cite{openai_model_behavior_feedback} so that their researchers can address them, which we also did.

 Another question we asked ourselves: what should be the process of disclosing our findings to any plugins that we mention in this paper?
 As noted elsewhere, it bears re-stressing that we did \emph{not} seek to find vulnerabilities in plugins and we did \emph{not} attack any plugins.
 Rather, we used properties of existing plugins to gather evidence about the potential capabilities of adversarial plugins.
 Still, from a deontological perspective, we determined that plugin authors have the right to know about our analyses, and hence we have informed plugin authors about our results and findings with respect to their plugins.
+Upon disclosing to plugin vendors, we learned that in at least one case the plugin vendor also disclosed the situation to OpenAI because OpenAI (not them) were in the position to fix the issue, but OpenAI did not.